 OR

-We have come together to unite and bear witness to the marriage of Parker and August.
+We have come together to unite and bear witness to the joining of Parker and August.

-It’s an historic day, whereby we will celebrate one of life’s greatest and special moments.
+It’s an historic day, whereby we will celebrate one of life’s greatest moments.
 We are here to acknowledge a powerful connection that already exists between them Parker and August.

 The happy couple wish to confirm their union of love publicly and share this treasured moment with the ones (family & friends) that matter the most to them – that’s you all.